LaZeAsh/notes/content/Believing.md

 ## College Admissions

-I always think that I won't get into any of the university I apply to but if I myself don't truly believe that then why will a total stranger believe me?
+I always think that I won't get into any of the university I apply to but if I myself believe that then why will a total stranger believe I am qualified?

 I think partially the reason is because I have acknowledged that there's someone better always out there, someone who's put more work, someone who's just better in every way possible and while that's true have I not put in any work?